 - Do they have a money-back guarantee?

-I recommend two web hosting plans that I have personally used:
+I recommend this web hosting plan that I am personally using:

 Now, how do you set up your web hosting with Bluehost?